cloudbridgeuy/c/README.md

 ## Getting started

+If you have `macOS` you can download the latest release from the [`Releases`](https://github.com/cloudbridgeuy/a/releases) page.

+> All compiled binaries are only for `macOS`.
+More coming soon!

+If don't you'll have to compile the project for your platform.
+I haven't tested it on any other platform other than `macOS` but the following steps should work:

+1. Clone the repository.
+2. Run `cargo xtask install --name a --path $CARGO_HOME/bin`.

+You can substitute `$CARGO_HOME` for any other directory.
+The `cargo xtask install` command will build the `a` binary, give it write permissions, and move it into the folder you provide.

+> You can run `cargo xtask build --name a --release` if you want to move the binary yourself later.

 ### OpenAI Key

 To run the CLI you must provide your `OPEN_AI_KEY` as an environment variable.
 You can get your API